Roofing 101: Demystifying Starter Shingles

 Proper installation of starter shingles is crucial to ensure their effectiveness in protecting your roof.
 Here is a step-by-step guide to installing starter shingles:

-Step 1: Clean the roof thoroughly, removing any debris or old shingles.
+Step 1: Clean the roof surface thoroughly, removing any debris or old shingles.

 Step 2: Install an ice and water shield along the eaves of the roof, extending at least 24 inches past the interior wall line.
 This provides an additional layer of protection against water infiltration.